So you’ve seen Point Break and you want to do the Ozaki 8 ordeals…

 Ordeal 7 – Master of Six Lives (Climb a Cliff Face With No Safety Gear)

 The Trial: You’ve done very well if you’ve made it this far along the Ozaki 8 ordeals list.
-You’d be at the point here where you’ve ‘mastered six lives’ – hence the title of this ordeal – and would be ready to commit your life to the Earth.
+Master of 6 Lives would mean you’d ‘mastered six lives’ – hence the title of this ordeal – and would be ready to commit your life to the Earth.
 You’re climbing the walls of enlightenment as you scale a cliff face with no safety gear.
 Dumb?
 Yes – but a crucial step in your journey along the Ozaki 8.

 Location: Johnny Utah considers several places where an extreme athlete could do Master of Six Lives, including Eiger, El Capitan in Yosemite and Mt.
 Asgard in Canada, before he accurately predicts Bodhi would do it at Angel Falls in Venezuela.
 I’m going to bow out here and NOT recommend you climb the tallest waterfall cliff on the planet, but in the movie, these locations were all discussed.